Employment

 Evidence of current WWCC, Australian citizenship or permanent Australian residency and a National Police Clearance.

-Closing date for applications: Tuesday, 14 October 2025 | The King's College reserves the right to assess applications on an ongoing basis and contact candidates as required.
+The King's College reserves the right to assess applications on an ongoing basis and contact candidates as required.
 If you are interested, please submit your application as early as possible.
 Only shortlisted applicants will be contacted.

 -